 Restaurant websites typically showcase reservation information and location, menus, staff bios, as well as help restaurants communicate with their customers.
 Website builders like WordPress offer templates to quickly and easily design professional restaurant websites without coding skills, making it ideal for restaurant owners with little website design experience.

-Fortunately, restaurant websites are inexpensive and fairly easy to create.
-Through Bluehost, you can spend as little as $2.95/month (or $35/year) on a complete website package, including domain, hosting and business email.
-You’ll also get access to our simple WordPress template, Fit Web Themes: Restaurant Edition, which comes preloaded with 2018’s essential restaurant website features.
-It just takes a few clicks to customize the site with your own branding.
+Fortunately, restaurant websites aren’t expensive and are fairly easy to create.
+With Bluehost, you can spend as little as $2.95/month on a complete website package, including domain, hosting and business email.
+Included in the package, you’ll get access to the WordPress website builder for free, which helps you create your website in under an hour.
+Click below to get started.

 To get started, simply follow the link and click “Get Started Now.”
 The first step is to choose your hosting package.
 Their basic plan is just $2.95/month when you sign up for 36 months.
 It should be sufficient for most single-location restaurants.
 Consider the “plus” plan only if you intend to create more than one website, or need more than 5 business email accounts.

 Next, you’ll choose your website domain— e.g. www.YourRestaurantName.com.
 While Bluehost lets you choose between different extensions, most restaurants opt for a .com name, since its the most popular and well known.
 If your top choice is taken, consider adding an extra word, like your city name, or check out our top 25 domain name ideas for additional tips.
 You can also use the tool below to see what’s available:

 2. Connect Your Domain Name & Security Certificate